nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

-# Connect Supabase to Nowa – Why It’s Awesome ✨
+# Connect Supabase 🔌

 ## 1️⃣ Connect Nowa to Supabase 🔌
 Super quick setup — no complicated configs.
 👉 **Good for you:** saves time ⏳ and gets your app running fast 🚀.